May 2025

-The chart below shows the distribution of the global economic data tracked by Atlas Capital.
+The chart below shows the distribution of the global economic data tracked by Atlas Capital Advisors.
 Each economic index is assessed as “good” or “bad” based on how it compares with the entire past history of the index.
 The index is also categorized as “getting worse” or “getting better” based on how it compares to the most recent twelve months.
-For example, the US unemployment rate at 3.8% is “good” because it compares favorably with the long-term median of 5.7% and because the unemployment rate fell in the past year it is “getting better”, so it is included in the “GGB”, or “good getting better” quadrant.
-As of March 2022, most of the economic indices we track are “getting worse,” either “bad getting worse” (32% of data, in red) or “good getting worse” (26%, in blue).
-US recessions have begun each time the “bad getting worse” (red) proportion reaches 50%.
-Currently, there remains a comfortable, but shrinking, distance from that level, so we would not expect an imminent recession.
+The most important category is “bad getting worse,” the proportion of economic indices which are both worse than the long-term median and the prior year median, shown in red in the chart.
+US recessions have usually begun each time the “bad getting worse” proportion reaches 50%.
+That level was breached in late 2022, but there was not a recession.
+The “Bad Getting Worse” cohort has been steady between 30% and 35% for January 2024 through March 2025, but is sloping higher as of May 2025.

 By / Categories: Data Analysis /